youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 This binay is used to delet all Windows shadow copy to avoid any restoration of the system pre-attack.

-I could not find any evidence of successfull deletion of the vss tho.

 ## Stealing datas